Vonage Video API archiving lets you record, save and retrieve sessions.

 As clients start and stop publishing streams, the streams are recorded.

-Important: You can record up to nine streams with composed archiving, or 50 with individual stream archiving.
+Important: You can record up to 16 video streams with composed archiving, or 50 with individual stream archiving.
+(Both composed and individual stream archives can include up to 50 audio streams.)
 See Individual stream and composed archives.
 After this limit is reached, if additional streams are published to the session, they are not recorded.
-Also, archive recordings are limited to 120 minutes in length.
+The maximum recorded length of an archive (the cumulative length of time when streams are published in the session) is 4 hours (14,400 seconds).
+See Archive duration for more details.

 The OpenTok REST API and the OpenTok Server SDKs include methods for the following: